dpgithub87/Pokedex/README.md

 ### Integration
 - Message Queuing systems such as Azure Service Bus used for communication between microservices
-- gPRC could be used as an alternative communication mechanism between microservices
+- gRPC could be used as an alternative communication mechanism between microservices

 ### Cache
 - Implement any distributed cache (such as Redis) to cache the upstream API responses